 How do you use Kevzara (sarilumab) for the treatment of rheumatoid arthritis?

-Kevzara (sarilumab) used to treat moderate-to-severe rheumatoid arthritis in patients who failed, or cannot tolerate at least one other disease modifying antirheumatic drug (DMARD).
+Kevzara (sarilumab) may be used to treat moderate-to-severe rheumatoid arthritis in patients who failed, or cannot tolerate at least one other disease modifying antirheumatic drug (DMARD).
 Kevzara may be used alone as monotherapy, or in combination with methotrexate or other conventional DMARDs.

 Kevzara is available as a single-use pre-filled syringe or single-use pre-filled pen.
 The injection can be self-injected into the front of the thigh or abdomen, but not the area 2 inches around the navel.
 If somebody else administers the injection, it can also be given in the upper arm.